himanshuKr7/FoodWallah/README.md

 # FoodWallah

-(run the backend to see products in live link) FoodWallah is a food ordering application built using React.js, styled with Tailwind CSS, and managed with Redux Toolkit.
+FoodWallah is a food ordering application built using React.js, styled with Tailwind CSS, and managed with Redux Toolkit.
 The application fetches real-time restaurant data from the Swiggy API, allowing users to search for restaurants, view detailed menus, and add items to their cart.
 Additionally, it includes user authentication using Firebase and a live contact form for user inquiries and support.

 ## Features